WHERE are my VITAMINS?

 Kalesprouts are also nice sauteed with onion.

-650g celeriac, 150ml walnut halves, 120ml mayonnaise, 1 tbsp Dijon mustard, lemon juice, 2 tblsp chopped (flatleaf) parsley, 2 tblsp minced shallot, 1 tblsp fresh chopped tarragon, 1 julienned green apple, salt, pepper.
+650g celeriac, 150ml walnut halves, 120ml mayonnaise, 1 tsp Dijon mustard, lemon juice, 2 tblsp chopped (flatleaf) parsley, 2 tblsp minced shallot, 1 tblsp fresh chopped tarragon, 1 julienned green apple, salt, pepper.

 Combine mayonnaise, mustard, lemon juice, parsley, tarragon and shallot.
-Cut off one side of the celeriac to create a stable flat working surface and cut off all brown knobby parts.
+Cut off one side of the celeriac to create a stable flat working surface and remove all brown knobby parts.
 Rougly grate celeriac and apple, mix with mayonnaise, adjust seasoning.
 Toast walnuts until fragrant and slightly browned, put on top.

 COMFORTING WINTER-MASH for one (or more - just multiply)